slsa-framework/slsa-github-generator/internal/builders/nodejs/README.md

 You will need a package management tool that supports providing the provenance file.
 Currently [npm], [lerna] or [pnpm] can support this.

+See the [full documentation for the `secure-attestations-download` action](../../../actions/nodejs/secure-attestations-download/README.md) for more information.

 ### Referencing the Node.js builder

 At present, the builder **MUST** be referenced by a tag of the form `@vX.Y.Z`,